-Isolated Salmonellae can be characterized by detecting the presence of their somatic (O) and flagellar (H) antigens using specific antiserum.
-Specific O antigen for S.typhi is O9, O2 for S.paratyphi A, O4 for S.paratyphi B and O6/7 for S.paratyphi C.
+Isolated Salmonellae can be characterized by detecting the presence of their somatic (O) and flagellar (H) antigens using a specific antiserum.
+Specific O antigen for S.typhi is O9, O2 for S.paratyphi A, O4 for S.paratyphi B, and O6/7 for S.paratyphi C.

 B. Widal Test

 This test has only moderate sensitivity and specificity.
 It can be negative in up to 30% of culture-proven cases of typhoid fever.
 Widal test measures agglutinating antibody levels against O and H antigens.
-As S.typhi shares O and H antigens with other Salmonella serotypes and has cross-reacting epitopes with other Enterobacteriaceae, false positives widal test results may occur in other clinical conditions such as malaria, typhus fever, bacteremia caused by other organisms as well.
+As S.typhi shares O and H antigens with other Salmonella serotypes and has cross-reacting epitopes with other Enterobacteriaceae, false-positive Widal test results may occur in other clinical conditions such as malaria, typhus fever, bacteremia caused by other organisms as well.